Comprehensive Guide to Data Governance and Risk Management: Definition, Strategies, and Tools

 Table of Contents #

-- Why data governance matters for risk management
+- Why is data governance important for managing risk?

-- How to govern data to manage risk
+- How do you govern data to manage risk effectively?

 - Conclusion